44th

 13.30-14.30

-A prompt-athon is focused on enhancing the effectiveness and reducing the bias of large language models.
+The hour focuses on enhancing the effectiveness and reducing the bias of large language models.
 This workshop is designed for clinicians who are already or who are thinking of using these tools for summarizing patient course, drafting content for progress notes and letters to other providers and to the patients, and soliciting differential diagnoses, treatment recommendations and prognostication.
 Participants will be introduced to various prompt engineering techniques that can leverage the power of this technology.
 Through collaborative exercises, attendees will experiment with different types of prompts, analyze the outputs, and refine their strategies to achieve better results.
 The event will also include discussions on the challenges of prompt design, such as avoiding ambiguity and ensuring context-appropriateness.

 14.30-15.00